davidralphlewis/binaryephemera/_notes/Now.md

 ## Playing

 - *Baldurs Gate III* - Rich, complex and full of choice, this game is closest to tabletop [[Dungeons-and-Dragons]] I've found.
+- Learning to play *Magic: The Gathering*
+- Ongoing [[Dungeons-and-Dragons]] campaign - we are trying to steal a dragon egg, unsuccessfully.

 *Part of the <a href="https://nownownow.com/about" >Now page</a> movement*